sarangak/yam-allowlist-manager/README.md

 Do you have small children, and need to limit the pages they visit to a few known safe websites?
 Or maybe you just want to concentrate and eliminate all distractions?
 Then this extension is for you!

 Create your own _allowlist_ of safe websites, and this extension will automatically block all pages from any other website that is not in that list.

+In Chrome, the _allowlist_ will synchronize across multiple devices.

 When adding a website to your _allowlist_, consider the following: